 Sellers fins appear in the wake of schools of buyers.

 Most search marketing spending goes to PPC because PPC guarantees you clicks, and traffic.
 The sellers are following an established presence of buyers.

-Most new mom-n-pop retail operations go to established auction sites or markets like eBay, Sitepoint and NamePros because the buyers already there.
+Most new mom-n-pop retail operations go to established auction sites or markets like eBay, Sitepoint, and NamePros because of the buyers already there.
 Spammers knock up Y!
 Answers and Craigslist because they already have traffic that can convert for whatever it is the spammers are promoting.